Ashish-Goel007/azure-aks-kubernetes-masterclass/PodSecurityPolicy/Readme.md

 ## WHY Pod Security Admission ?

-Pod security policies can be applied on all pods in a cluster whereas Pod Security Admission can be applied at cluster or at namespace or pod level.
+Pod security policies (deprecated in 1.21 & removed in 1.25) can be applied on all pods in a cluster whereas

+Pod Security Admission can be applied at cluster or at namespace or pod level.

 ## INTRODUCTION - Pod Security Admission
+- **Pod Security** is one of the admission controller.
 - Restriction can be applied at namespace level using labels.
 - Restrictions can be applied at cluster level as well using AdmissionConfigFile.
 	- vi /etc/Kubernetes/manifest/kube-apiserver.yml